jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>January 2017</b></div>
 	<div>I am now also a part of <a href="https://www.cics.umass.edu/">CICS</a>!
-I was admitted to the computer science major with a colleague of mine, Ronny Huang.
+I was admitted to the computer science major.
 I plan to double major (or dual degree) math and computer science.
 	</div>
 </li>